Ilyomix/vue-blog/README.md

     - Article options are avaliable using the three-dot menu button (features: delete article, edit article)
     - Users can delete and article only after confirmation
     - Users can add articles using the '+' button located on the top right side of the view
-    - UI states: loading articles, error to get articles, no articles avaliable and fetch articles state are displayed for user
+    - UI states: loading articles, error to get articles, no articles avaliable and fetch articles state are displayed for the user
     - Pagination (previous page, next page, last page, first page)
     - Notifications: displayed when the user successfully edit or create an article
 - #### Edit / Create article